denniswon/magic-passport/SECURITY.md

 For critical or high-impact vulnerabilities that could affect our users, **please contact us directly** at:

-- Email: security@biconomy.io

 We'll work with you to assess and understand the scope of the issue.

 ### For Other Issues

 For vulnerabilities that are less critical and do not immediately affect our users:

-1. Open an issue in our GitHub repository (`https://github.com/bcnmy/nexus/issues`).
+1. Open an issue in our GitHub repository (`https://github.com/denniswon/passport/issues`).

 2. Provide detailed information about the issue and steps to reproduce.